rob-bar/typescript-remote-procedure-call/README.md

 Also checkout their [vocabulary](https://trpc.io/docs/concepts#vocabulary).

-## The examples
+## The Examples

-To make sure we cover the whole ground of BE and FE apps we want to mimic as much as possible.
+To make sure we want to cover a large surface of BE and FE configurations we need to mimic their real life situations.

-But, let's start slow and with basic examples then after that we'll be building up to real life examples.
+But, let's start slow.
+We start with some basic examples, then after that we'll be building up to real life examples.